its-nmt05/HTML-tutorial/README.md

 # HTML-tutorial
-Some basic into knowledge of HTML
+Some basic intro knowledge of HTML